browserengineering/book/book/scripts.md

 if it sounds interesting!] so this chapter uses the `dukpy` library for executing JavaScript.

 [DukPy](https://github.com/amol-/dukpy) is a Python library that wraps a JavaScript interpreter called [Duktape](https://duktape.org).
+Those most famous JavaScript interpreters are those used in browsers:
-There are, for course, lots of JavaScript interpreters, such as the browser implementations of TraceMonkey (Firefox), JavaScriptCore (Safari), and V8 (Chrome).
-Unlike those implementations, which are extremely complex because they aim for maximal speed, Duktape aims at simplicity and extensibility, especially for people who need a simple scripting language as part of a larger C or C++ project.[^1]
+TraceMonkey (Firefox), JavaScriptCore (Safari), and V8 (Chrome).
+Unlike those implementations, which are extremely fast but also extremely complex, Duktape aims to be simple and extensible, and is usually used as a simple scripting language used inside a larger C or C++ project.[^1]

-[^1]: For examples, games are usually written in C or C++ to take
+[^1]: For examples, games are usually written in C or C++ to implement
-    advantage of high-speed graphics, but use a simpler language to implement the actual plot of the game.
+    high-speed graphics, but use a simpler language to implement the actual plot of the game.

-Like any JavaScript engine, DukPy not only executes JavaScript code, but also allows JavaScript code to call Python functions that you've *registered*.
-We'll be heavily using this feature to allow JavaScript code to modify the web page it's running on.
+Like any JavaScript engine, DukPy not only executes JavaScript code, but also allows JavaScript code to call Python functions that have been *exported* to it.
+We'll be using this feature to allow JavaScript code to modify the web page it's running on.

 The first step to using DukPy is installing it.
 On most machines,